adnanxsalim/project-wallet-credit-score/compound/README.md

 ## Usage

 1. **Setup:**
-    - Create a `.env` file with your Etherscan API key:
+    - Rename the `.env.example` file to `.env` and add your Etherscan API key:

     ```bash
     ETHERSCAN_API_KEY="your_api_key_here"